Canal Boating- Books, Software, Paper Maps, and Videos

 Paper Maps

-In planning a cruise, most people use one of the software options above.
-While cruising, most people use one of the canals guides listed above (all which contain detailed maps).
-However, if you insist on having a map, there is an excellent selection available from the Inland Waterways Association On-Line shop.
+Note that the canals guides listed above all contain detailed maps.
+However, if you insist on having a separate paper map, there is an excellent selection available from the Inland Waterways Association On-Line shop.

-However if you are driving in your car, and hope to drive to a particular point on a canal, then you have a different problem.
-The best choice for this at the time of this writing (end 2006) is the Philip's Navigator Road Atlas Britain.
+However if you are driving in your car, and hope to drive to a particular point on a canal without using a GPS, the best choice of altas for this is probably Philip's Navigator Britain, which shows canal locks and bridge numbers.

 Videos